apoco/cycle-electron-driver/README.md

 certificate.
 If you only wish to be notified when client certificates are being selected with the default behavior, use the `AppEventsDriver` and filter where `type` equals `select-client-certificate`.

+### RecentDocsDriver

+`RecentDocsDriver` provides a sink for changing the recent documents of the app.
+Each object in the observable should contain one or more of the following properties:

+* `clear` - If set to `true`, the recent documents list for the app is cleared.
+* `add` - If set to a string, the path to a document to add to the recent documents list.

 ### Main process driver

 To create the driver for the main process, call the `MainDriver` function with the Electron app: